programminghistorian/ph-submissions/lessons/computer-vision-deep-learning-pt2.md

 ---
-title: Computer Vision for the Humanities: an introduction to deep learning for image classification, part 2
+title: Computer Vision for the Humanities an introduction to deep learning for image classification, part 2
 collection: lessons
 layout: lesson
 slug: LEAVE BLANK